Billionaire Profile

 2002

-Sold Golden State Bancorp to Citigroup for $6 billion.
+Sold Golden State Bancorp to Citigroup for $6 billion in stock.

 Philanthropy & Social Impact